-In Art A, students are introduced to the fundamental principles of color and perspective.
-These concepts are introduced and practiced using basic drawing, coloring, and painting techniques with colored pencils and watercolors.
+In Art A, students practice the fundamental principles of color and perspective using basic drawing, coloring, and painting techniques with colored pencils and watercolors.
 A decorative calendar begins each monthly selection, and suggestions for interesting variations and further practice stimulate creativity.
 This art book has been carefully organized and illustrated so that students may work in them independently or as a class.